kylemcdonald/SharingInterviews/danpaluska.markdown

 ###You seem to share things in every space you can find, real or virtual.
 Photos on Flickr, videos on Vimeo and YouTube, doodles on chalkboards, notes on post its, scribbles on receipts posted on office walls and inside public elevators.
 And the work itself fills whatever space you can find: your words evenly fill rectangles, your letters are capitalized to fill the words, and your lines are drawn as squiggles that fill the letters.
 Why do you believe it's more helpful to fill space, providing an overabundance of information, than to carefully pick and choose what you share?
 In other words: how can you make an impact with 600+ YouTube uploads when most of them have fewer than 10 hits?

-to keep my numbers moving up, here's a chalkboard doodle i made monday while thinking about this interview: http://www.youtube.com/watch?v=YgWbkC0quHw
+to keep my numbers moving up, here's [a chalkboard doodle i made monday](http://www.youtube.com/watch?v=YgWbkC0quHw) while thinking about this interview.

 between all the youtube channels i have started for various timelapse and videobooth appliances, i would guess that is closer to 5000 uploads with most fewer than 10 hits. ;)